 Large scale events are highly served by deeply engaging social media campaigns, especially those with significant themes.
 These are also a great way to really engage donors for your end of year giving campaigns.

-Your fundraising event page includes integrations with your various platforms to ensure a smooth process for your volunteers and staff, ensure that these features also increase donor engagement as well.
+If your fundraising event page includes integrations with your various platforms to ensure a smooth process for your volunteers and staff, ensure that these features also increase donor engagement as well.
 It is important to include user-friendly forms and donation tools as well as instructions for text-to-giving steps.

 Include a photo gallery of your auction catalog, including a way for those who are physically unable to attend your event to be able to participate in your auction online in real time.
 Ensure that your event registration includes customized fields for attendees to select seating, food choices, or other unique individual aspects that not only ensure your patrons enjoy the event, but your planning is streamlined and accurate.